Holsten20/Getting-and-cleaning-data/README.md

 ####Running the script

-To run the script,download the script to your working directory  Then source the file locally via
+To run the script, you can download the script to your working directory.
+Then source the file locally via
 <pre>source (run_analysis.R)
 </pre>